simon-ritchie/apysc/docs_src/source/graphics_base_line_color.md

 ## What interface is this?

-The `line_color` property interface updates or get the instance's line color.
+The `line_color` property interface updates or gets the instance's line color.

 ## Basic usage